How to Set Up a Live Streaming Website in 11 Simple Steps [2025 Update]

 Once you’re done live streaming on your website for the first time, the process isn’t over yet.
 Next, you must learn how to make a live-streaming site even better to grow as a content creator and accomplish your goals.

 There are always ways to get incrementally better at live streaming.
-One way to help improve your process could be to gather user feedback, which you can do by monitoring comments in real-time or sending out surveys afterward.
+One way to help improve your process could be to gather user feedback, which you can do by monitoring comments in real time or sending out surveys afterward.

-Another way to monitor how well your livestream went is to look at analytics.
-Many live streaming platforms offer the ability to analyze your stream in real-time.
+Another way to monitor how well your live stream went is to look at analytics.
+Many live streaming platforms offer the ability to analyze your stream in real time.
 An added benefit of live streaming on your video streaming site is that you can also set up Google Analytics for further insights.

 Some examples of insights you can access include live viewer count, information about the devices they’re using, the locations of your viewers, and much more.